How LifeVault works

 Step 3

-Review the extracted fields, edit anything that needs adjusting, and the record is instantly linked to the right family member or pet.
-LifeVault sets reminders when prescriptions need refilling, insurance cards expire, or vaccinations come due.
+Review the extracted fields, edit anything that needs adjusting, and the record is instantly created and linked — document included.
+Fully structured, searchable, and ready to use.

 Every record becomes searchable.
 Need to find Mason's pediatrician's number during an ER visit?
 Search "Mason pediatrician" and it's there.
 Need Lucky's vaccination records for boarding?
 Two taps.